SEFSC/FATES-ATI-FrameXtraction/_docs/howto.md

 toc: false
 search: exclude
 #permalink: index.html
-summary: Instructions to create a new SEFSC GitHub documentation site based on the "SEFSC-FATES-documentation-jekyll-skeleton" repository.
+summary: Instructions to create a new SEFSC GitHub documentation site based on the "SEFSC-documentation-jekyll-skeleton" repository.
 ---

 ## Background

-The [SEFSC-FATES-documentation-jekyll-skeleton](https://github.com/MattGrossi-NOAA/SEFSC-FATES-documentation-jekyll-skeleton){:target="_blank" rel="noopener"} repository is a template, or "skeleton", starting point to create a new GitHub-based documentation site that uses the NOAA Fisheries Southeast Fisheries Science Center (SEFSC) Fisheries Assessment, Technology, and Engineering Support (FATES) Division [documentation-theme-jekyll](https://github.com/MattGrossi-NOAA/documentation-theme-jekyll){:target="_blank" rel="noopener"} documentation format and functionality.
+The [SEFSC-documentation-jekyll-skeleton](https://github.com/MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton){:target="_blank" rel="noopener"} repository is a template, or "skeleton", starting point to create a new GitHub-based documentation site that uses the NOAA Fisheries Southeast Fisheries Science Center (SEFSC) [documentation-theme-jekyll](https://github.com/MattGrossi-NOAA/documentation-theme-jekyll){:target="_blank" rel="noopener"} documentation format and functionality.
 This documentation theme is derived from the NOAA Integrated Ocean Observing System (IOOS) [documentation-theme-jekyll](https://github.com/ioos/documentation-theme-jekyll){:target="_blank" rel="noopener"} and its upstream parent repositories, which is used for all [https://ioos.github.io](https://ioos.github.io){:target="_blank" rel="noopener"} sites.

 The instructions below will allow you to create a new GitHub Pages site that follows the look and feel/functionality of the Jekyll documentation theme used by the [https://ioos.github.io](https://ioos.github.io){:target="_blank" rel="noopener"} site.
 You can then add/edit the template markdown documents with your own content.